-A brief history of Sneaky Dee's
+The history of Sneaky Dee's in Toronto

 Still, somehow the place never seems to change much, and feels like one of the few remaining examples of pre-gentrification downtown Toronto.
 It remains a family business, currently operated by three generations.

 Open 24 hours a day, the restaurant was more the focus in that era, although bands played downstairs in the small dark basement, including early gigs by the Cowboy Junkies.
 It even acted as a venue for the first Fringe of Toronto Theatre Festival in 1989.

-El Rancho (formerly El Borinquen) operated out of the second floor until 1979, before moving across the street where it still currently operates.
+El Rancho (formerly El Borinquen) operated out of the second floor until 1979, before moving across the street.
 A classified ad from 1949 names a restaurant called the Daisy Tea Room at that address as well, but it's probably safe to say that it didn't host a lot of rock concerts in that era.

 It was closely associated with the Kensington Market punk scene for much of the 90s, but the 200 capacity concert venue upstairs has hosted far more than just hardcore bands, and even went through a period in the late 90s when DJs replaced live music.

 It's been a key launching pad for countless bands over the years, and has played host to a very diverse range of indie acts, including Feist (who is rumoured to have worked there at one point), Broken Social Scene, and Dirty Projectors.

 Indie rock superstars Arcade Fire thanked Sneaky Dee's in their Juno acceptance speech, which is probably the only time a grimy tex-mex restaurant will ever get a shout out on the music award show.

 Toronto hardcore heroes Fucked Up have two breakfasts on the menu dedicated to them, but the bar also has dishes created in honour of metalcore band Cancer Bats and electro pop singer Lights, which gives a sense of how broad of an appeal the place has had with musicians of all stripes.

-Longtime booker Shaun Bowring opened up his own live music venue the Garrison in 2009, and brought some of the indie scene westward with him, but a quick glance at Sneaky Dee's event calendar proves that it's still a very active venue, especially for up-and-coming bands.
+Longtime booker Shaun Bowring opened up his own live music venue the Garrison in 2009, and brought some of the indie scene westward with him, but Sneaky Dee's remained a very active venue, especially for up-and-coming bands.

-The food might not be as cheap as it once was, but the massive portions, late hours, and vegan options continue to keep the crowds young, with a smattering of original era patrons mixed in.
+The food might not be as cheap as it once was, but the massive portions, late hours, and vegan options have continued to keep the crowds young, with a smattering of original era patrons mixed in.